GenomicsAotearoa/Nextflow_Workshop/README.md

-# Nextflow_Workshop
+# Reproducible Bioinformatics Workflows with Nextflow and nf-core
 A workshop to help you integrate Nextflow in your analysis workflows for reproducible and scalable pipelines.
+Workshop material is hosted on https://genomicsaotearoa.github.io/Nextflow_Workshop/